 Combing all together:

-So our MPPT solar charge controller has various parts which are working in combination.
+So our MPPT solar charge controller has various parts that work in combination.
 If we shortlist again, we can make this:

 1. A DC/DC buck converter: Synchronous Buck Converter